-Currently the main remnant of the castle is a fragment of a two-tower complex, consisting of one wall of a four-sided tower and about half of the cylindrical tower.
-In addition, you can find relics of the twin-tower gatehouse, there is also an earth mound on which the keep was standing.
+Currently, the main remnant of the castle is a fragment of a two-tower complex, consisting of one (northern) wall and a fragment of the other (eastern) wall of the four-sided tower and about half of the cylindrical tower.
+In addition, you can find relics of the twin-tower gatehouse connecting the outer bailey with the keep, there is also an earth mound on which the keep was standing.
 Entrance to the ruins area is free.

 Kenyon J., The medieval castles of Wales, Cardiff 2010.

 Lindsay E., The castles of Wales, London 1998.

 Salter M., The castles of Mid Wales, Wolverhampton 2001.